Andargs/betnbuy/readme.md

 Site also uses flask add ons: PIL and IObytes to handle images

-To run the app be in the root of eksamen3 folder, and run: python3 app.py The database should already be created with some base products
+To run the app be in the root of eksamen folder, and run: python3 app.py The database should already be created with some base products